voxpupuli/pypuppetdb/docs/connecting.rst

 Generate keypair
 """"""""""""""""

-On your Puppet Master or dedicated Puppet CA server:
+On your Puppet Server or dedicated Puppet CA Server:

 .. code-block:: console